ihlec/d-social-app/README.md

 I will share with you most of my project files.
 Please do not react until I am done pasting.
 If you are asked, answer professional, in the role of a senior dev, with no social blabla, and the full files you modified.

 ## TODO

-- fix multi-user per browser currupted session cookie
-- expose shared pages to not-logged-in users
 - replying to test shows IPNS instead of label
-- keep like red - directly after clicking not just on refresh
+- cannot reply to my own comment on profile view

 - shorter timeouts
 - Explore would be much faster if UserStateCIDs where part of the follows (who is going to update the CID to an IPNS and when?)
 If I follow someone it is my obligation to cache and update that CID.
 Exploring users will benefit from that.
 But also, users without online followers will have outdated state CIDs.
 - aggresive timeouts paired with a who has check might do the job already.